 Areas of Expertise, Research, Writing, and Teaching

-Community formation, biblical studies, practical theology, homiletics, narrative hermeneutics, and social media
+Community formation, African American Church, congregational ministry, biblical preaching, homiletic theology, narrative hermeneutics, and Wesleyan theology

 - Book Review of David J. Lose, Confessing Jesus Christ: Preaching in a Postmodern World (Grand Rapids: Eerdmans, 2003) in Scottish Journal of Theology 60 (2007): 118–20.

 - “Contentious Conversations: Myths in the Homosexuality Debate,” in Newton Mahoney and Maxie Dunnam (eds.), Staying the Course: Supporting the Church’s Position on Homosexuality, pp. 115–21.
 Nashville: Abingdon, 2003.

 - “People,” in Den Slattery and Gary Wales (eds.), Essential Truths: For Those Who Would Be Faithful, pp. 73–80.
 Anderson, IN: Bristol Books, 1997.

 Awards: Garrett Evangelical Theological Seminary’s Center for the Black Experience (CBE) 45 Outstanding Alums, 2016.

 New Memberships: Chair: AAR Christian Theological Research Fellowship (2017)